cfengine/documentation/reference/common/vars-in-common-promises.markdown

 ---
 layout: default
-title: vars in common promises
+title: vars
-categories: [Reference, Bundles for common, vars in common promises]
+categories: [Reference, Common promises, vars]
 published: true
-alias: reference-bundles-for-common-vars-in-common-promises.html
+alias: reference-common-promises-vars.html
 tags: [reference, bundles, common, vars, promises]
 ---

-### `vars` promises in \*

 Variables in CFEngine are defined as promises that an identifier represents a particular value.
 Variables in CFEngine are dynamically